Blog

 The VA’s War Related Illness and Injury Study Center say that “Exposures to high levels of specific, individual chemicals that may be present in burn pit smoke have been shown to cause long-term effects on the skin” as well as to other bodily systems.
 Some service members have complained of skin rashes and itching.

-But the VA does recognize that exposure to chemical or other environmental hazards while on active duty may lead to skin disorders Skin conditions are rated according to the VA Schedule of Ratings Disabilities under Section 4.118, under diagnostic codes 7800 to 7833.
+But the VA does recognize that exposure to chemical or other environmental hazards while on active duty may lead to skin disorders.
+Skin conditions are rated according to the VA Schedule of Ratings Disabilities under Section 4.118, under diagnostic codes 7800 to 7833.

-Exposure to chemicals that are absorbed through the skin can cause numerous diseases that adversely affect an individual’s health and capacity to work or perform other activities.
+Exposure to chemicals that are absorbed through skin cells can cause numerous diseases that adversely affect an individual’s health and capacity to work or perform other activities.
 Paints, cleaners, oils, batteries, jet fuel, and similar products that were incinerated in burn pits are considered hazardous wastes that have corrosive or toxic characteristics that can cause physical injury and illness.

 If you believe exposure to an open military burn pit caused your disabling skin condition, you can apply for initial Veterans’ disability benefits online at the VA website or complete and mail VA Form 21-526 to your local VA Regional Office (VARO).